Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Experiments

 To validate the training procedure, we computed the similarity score, based on the $L_2$ distance between global descriptors, of all pairs of images in KITTI-00 sequence.
 In \cref{fig:distance_matrix_training_kitti}, we compared the resulting similarity matrix with the one before tuning and the one obtained with NetVLAD.
-NetVLAD, which is pre-trained on city streets images, is known to achieve high accuracy on the KITTI sequences~\cite{cieslewskiDataEfficientDecentralizedVisual2018}.
+NetVLAD, which is pretrained on city streets images, is known to achieve high accuracy on the KITTI sequences~\cite{cieslewskiDataEfficientDecentralizedVisual2018}.
 We can see that our approach converges to a similar result as NetVLAD, especially in the zones where multiples places are revisited and recognized (i.e., high similarity) near the bottom left and right corners (darker blue).
 The contrast with negative matches is also accentuated.

-Using the ground truth for loop closure detection on the KITTI sequences provided in~\cite{latifRobustLoopClosing2013}, we computed the precision and recall of our VPR system resulting matches before and after tuning.
-The curves represent the performance for varying detection threshold values for loop closure detection.
+Using the ground truth poses of the KITTI sequences~\cite{geigerAreWeReady2012}, we computed the precision and recall of our VPR system resulting matches before and after tuning, with or without the incorrect matches.
+The curves in \cref{fig:precision_recall} represent the performance for varying detection threshold values for loop closure detection.
 A loop closure is considered as detected if the distance between the two images global descriptors is inferior to the threshold, there exists sufficient keypoints matches to compute a relative pose measurement, and it passes the test of robust pose graph optimization.
-We can see a clear improvement after tuning both in precision and recall.
-It is important to note here that we do not claim to achieve state-of-the-art performance with our new VPR network on the very well-studied KITTI sequences.
-Rather, we aim to demonstrate the quality and efficiency of the gathered training samples from a single run through the environment without requiring manual labelling or GPS bootstrapping.
+We can see a clear improvement in precision and recall after tuning both NetVLAD and ViT.
+We also see some small improvements when using the incorrect matches, especially on the KITTI~06 sequence, however we expect the effects of incorrect matches to be greater for initial networks with low precision since it should reduce the number of false positives.
+While state-of-the-art results were not expected on the well-studied KITTI dataset, we are able to demonstrate the quality and efficiency of the gathered training samples from a single run through the environment without manual labelling or GPS bootstrapping.